Skip Navigation

 Description:

-Co-Principal Investigators: Todd Little, William Skorupski, Karrie Shogren
+Co-Principal Investigators: Little, Todd; Skorupski, William; Shogren, Karrie

-Purpose: Higher levels of self-determination are related to better life outcomes for students with disabilities.
+Purpose: The goal of this project was to develop and validate a self-determination assessment that can be used across students with and without disabilities.
+Higher levels of self-determination are related to better life outcomes for students with disabilities.
 Yet the current measures of self-determination available were developed in the 1990s and were developed and tested for a specific disability group.
 This limitation creates issues with cross-disability group comparisons of self-determination and does not allow comparisons between students with and without disabilities.
-The development of the Self-Determination Inventory System (SDIS) will address this problem by developing a valid self-determination assessment for a range of disability groups and for youth and young adults without disabilities.
+The development of the Self-Determination Inventory System (SDIS) planned to address this problem by developing a valid self-determination assessment for a range of disability groups and for youth and young adults without disabilities.

 Structured Abstract